Sermons

 5 October 2019

 There is an old saying that says – Dog spelt backwards is still man’s best friend.
-Often a person will get asked – are you a dog person or a cat person.
-Because they are different.
-In fact it is often said – you own a dog but a cat owns you.
-They have different… Read more
+Often a person will get asked – are you a dog person or a… Read more

 Year C-16th Sunday after Pentecost-Reversal of Fortunes